 You can see three beautiful waterfalls inside the park namely Joranda, Sitakund and Barehipani, one of the highest waterfalls in India.
 The reserve forest is fed by several rivers, like Budhabalanga, Khairi, Palpala and Salandi.

-The rich vegetation and riverine system of the park provide an excellent habitat to elephants.
-Simlipal is one of the most coveted wildlife reserve for sighting elephants in India.
+The rich vegetation and riverine system of the park provide excellent habitat for elephants.
+Simlipal is one of the most coveted wildlife reserves for sighting elephants in India.

 How To Reach Simlipal National Park

 Bhubaneshwar Airport (200 km) is the nearest major airport.
 From there, it is almost 5 hours drive to the park.

 The nearest railway station is in Balasore, located 106 km away from the park.
 Simlipal is well-connected by road from nearby cities like Sambalpur, Rourkela and Kolkata.